 Teaching English Volunteer Program in Peru - Cusco

 Want to Teach English in Peru - Cusco?
-International Volunteer HQ’s Teaching English project empowers volunteers to assist in local schools, gain teaching experience and pass on invaluable English language skills to local children.
+International Volunteer HQ’s Teaching English project empowers volunteers to assist in local schools and community centers, gain teaching experience, and pass on invaluable English language skills to local children and adults.
 In turn, this gives local students the opportunity to secure jobs in the booming tourism and hospitality sector, pursue higher education and support themselves financially.

 - Programs start every Monday

-- Affordable fees from CA$448 for 1 week
+- Affordable fees from CA$511 for 1 week

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support